GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 node["secondPlug"] = Gaffer.FloatPlug()
 ```

-If you follow along by entering the code above in the ScriptEditor, you may wonder why our newly created node hasn't appeared in the NodeEditor or GraphEditor.
+If you follow along by entering the code above in the PythonEditor, you may wonder why our newly created node hasn't appeared in the NodeEditor or GraphEditor.
 This is because we haven't given it a parent yet, so it is not associated with any script.
 Let's add it to the `script` root, and select it so that it appears in the NodeEditor :

 ```
 script.addChild( node )